Reionization optical depth and CMB-BAO tension in punctuated inflation: Method and Results

 The results of parameter inference are summarized in Table~\ref{tab:res}.
 We find little correlation between the step-feature parameters ($\lambda$, $\ln\frac{k_f}{k_p}$, $\delta\ln k_f$) and other cosmological parameters.
 As a consequence, the posteriors of $\tau$, $\Omega_m$ and $hr_d$ are similar to those in the six-parameter $\Lambda$CDM case that have been reported in~\cite{SPT25}.

+The comparison of the no-step, $\mathrm{erf}$, and $\tanh$ models based on the best-fit $\chi^2_{\rm CMB}$ and Akaike Information Criterion (AIC) is summarized at the bottom of Table~\ref{tab:res}.
+The AIC is defined as:

+where $\chi^2_{\min}$ is the minimum chi-square and $n_p$ is the number of free parameters.
+A lower AIC indicates a better balance between goodness of fit and model complexity, with the penalty term $2n_p$ serving to prevent overparameterization.
+We find that the differences in AIC among the three models are small ($\Delta\mathrm{AIC}\lesssim 1$), suggesting no statistically significant preference for any one model over the others.

 Figure ~\ref{fig:tau} presents the marginalized constraints on $\tau$ derived from various combinations of datasets and models.
 For both the $\mathrm{erf}$ and $\tanh$ models, the introduction of a step-like feature in the inflaton potential increases $\tau$ by only a few percent.
 The $\sim 2.5\sigma$ tension in $\tau$ between the full CMB data and the CMB-no-lowP+BAO combination persists.
-To examine whether this negative result is sensitive to prior choices, Figure~\ref{fig:step} shows a scatter plot of the step-feature parameters, with color representing the corresponding $\tau$ value.
+To examine whether this negative result is sensitive to prior choices, Figure~\ref{fig:step} shows the triangle plot for step-feature parameters and $\tau$.
 No sub-region of the parameter space exhibits a preference for higher $\tau$ values.

 Figure~\ref{fig:rdomm} visualizes the CMB-BAO tension in $\Omega_m$-$hr_d$ space.
 The tension in terms of number of sigmas ($n_\sigma$) can be computed with Gaussian approximation~\citep{Huang24},

 where $\mathrm{erfc}^{-1}$ is the inverse of complementary error function and